 Relearning Activities of Daily Living After Traumatic Brain Injury

-While it may take a lot of time and effort, it’s possible to relearn those skills through occupational therapy, physical therapy, speech therapy, and task-specific training.
-With enough practice, these skills can become second-nature to you, and you will be one step closer to regaining your independence after TBI.
+While it may take a lot of time and effort, it is possible to relearn ADL skills through occupational, physical, and speech therapy.
+With consistent practice, these skills can improve, helping survivors to move one step closer to regaining their independence after TBI.